 Like other Phantom versions, the camera recordings stable video in the atmosphere.
-It always faces forwards, using just a small bit of left and right turning.
+It always faces forwards, using just a tiny bit of left and right turning.

-If you are considering something with a camera that could freely rotate 360 degrees, you ought to move until the Inspire 1, and it is a pro-grade version.
+If you are considering something with a camera that could freely rotate 360 degrees, you should move until Inspire 1, and it is a pro-grade version.
 The Inspire utilizes carbon fiber construction because of its entire body, while the Phantom string is mostly plastic.